 10 Ways to Reward Yourself That Won’t Bust Your Budget

-Maybe you’ve been budgeting for years, but you just started streamlining the process with the EveryDollar app.
-Maybe this entire budgeting concept is completely new to you.
+Maybe you’ve been budgeting for years, or maybe this entire budgeting concept is completely new to you.
 In any case, if you’ve been working hard at crushing those goals, it’s time to reward yourself.
-You know what they say: “All work and no reward make for one burnt-out budgeter,” or something like that.
+You know what they say: “All work and no reward makes for one burnt-out budgeter,” or something like that.

-Don’t neglect treating yourself just because you think your new budgeting lifestyle can’t handle it.
+Don’t skip treating yourself just because you think your new budgeting lifestyle can’t handle it.
 There are plenty of ways to reward yourself that won’t bust your budget.
-And because you know we’ve got your back, we’ve come up with a solid list of thrifty or free ways to do just that!
+Here’s a solid list of thrifty or free ways to do just that!

 Ways to Reward Yourself for $5 or Less

 Going to the movies can add up quickly: tickets, sweets, popcorn, drinks.
 If you have kids, you’re adding in babysitting fees.
-If being in the actual theater for the release of a major film is your thing, there are plenty of ways to save on that expense.
-But there’s also a cheaper option—one you can enjoy on your own couch in your pajamas.
+Also, you might be avoiding theaters right now anyway.
+So, here’s your cheaper option—one you can experience on your own couch in your pajamas.

-You can have a movie night at home for just $5.
+Enjoy a movie night at home for just $5.
+Yes, really.
 We can prove it:

 - One-night DVD rental ($1.50)

-Invite your friends over for a classic game night.
+If you feel like having people over, invite your friends to a classic game night.
 You probably have some good games stored away in that catchall hall closet, and you can rely on the resources of others for this too.
 Ask your friends to bring their favorites with them.

 Plus, if you go potluck-style with the snacks, you’ll save even more.
-Real friends don’t mind bringing chips and salsa or their famous chocolate chip cookies to share in exchange for a night of competition and camaraderie.
+Real friends don’t mind bringing chips and salsa or their famous chocolate chip cookies to share in exchange for a night of friendly competition.
 Spend that $5 on your share of the refreshments, and it’s game on.

-Now, go back to your once-frequented shop, and reward yourself with an old favorite.
-As you sip the sweet, caffeinated goodness, think of how much better it tastes as a treat for your hard work rather than a taken-for-granted daily routine.
+Now, go back to your favorite coffee shop and reward yourself.
+As you sip the half-sweet, double shot cappuccino with almond milk, think of how much better it tastes as a treat for your hard work rather than a taken-for-granted daily routine.

 (Disclaimer: This one cheats just a little, so to cover the tax, raid that compartment in your car where you throw loose change.)

 When was the last time you checked out your local dollar store?
 We’re talking about the everything-for-$1 kind.
-These places carry a lot of junk—but they’re also a treasure trove for smart shoppers.
+These places carry a lot of junk—but they can also be a treasure trove for smart shoppers.

-Go in with your $5 plus those hunted-down coins and pick out five treats.
-A mug with a funny saying, candy, new sunglasses, organizational baskets, craft items, picture frames, donut-themed candles—these places are never short on thrifty fun!
+Go in with your $5 (plus those hunted-down coins) and pick out five treats.
+A mug with a funny saying, candy, new sunglasses, a picture frame, a donut-themed candle—these places are never short on thrifty rewards!

 Ways to Reward Yourself for $10

 We often get stuck in the rut of thinking nice things are always expensive things, but that just isn’t true.
-Think about things you love; then consider what you can purchase that would add to or upgrade this passion.
+Think about things you love, and then consider what you can purchase that would add to or upgrade this passion.

-- Writers: Buy a new journal and/or those perfect-ink-flow pens.
+- Writers: Buy a new journal or those perfect-ink-flow pens.

-- Runners: Purchase some new pump-up songs for your playlist or an audio book to listen to as you put in the miles.
+- Runners: Purchase an audiobook to listen to as you put in the miles.

-- Spa Enthusiasts: Invest in bath salts, bubble bath, a candle, and a mud mask.
-Turn on some relaxing melodies and soak up the goodness of meeting your financial goals.
+- Spa Enthusiasts: Invest in bath salts, bubble bath, a candle and a mud mask.
+Turn on some relaxing melodies and soak up the satisfaction of meeting your financial goals.

-- Readers: Hardcovers aren’t cheap, but consider the electronic version of that book you’ve been dying to read.
-We have several e-books for just $9.99: you can put that extra penny back in your car’s random change bin.
+- Readers: Hardcovers aren’t cheap, but consider getting the electronic version of that book you’ve been dying to read.
+We have several e-books for just $9.99 (or less!).

 - Everyone: You get the idea!
 Be creative when you’re hunting down that little something extra to enjoy.